tigerhead/Udacity_SDCar_Proj3_Behavior_Clone/README.md

 Tack 2 video driven by model 2: https://youtu.be/TvAb9CSlehM

+#Some notes:

+To execute model.py or model2.py, put all images under data/IMG directory.
+And for model1.py, it save weighss in models_1_01 directory and model2.py save weights in models_2_01 directory.

 # Reference
 1. End to End Learning for Self-Driving Cars, Nvidia  http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf